Sessions

 Consequently, Gardner’s actions were effective, causing Jeff Sessions to take aim at Gardner while addressing a National Sheriffs’ Association meeting.

 “Too often, we’ve seen bad judgments, even politics enter into the work that we do,” Sessions said in his speech.
 “We’re trying to confirm a number of important component heads at the Department of Justice.
-It’s just getting to be frustrating, I’ve gotta tell you.
+It’s just getting to be frustrating.
+I’ve gotta tell you.
 Our nominee to the National Security Division — the anti-terrorism division — was approved unanimously in the committee.
-But because right now one senator’s concerns over unrelated issues — like reversing federal law against marijuana — we can’t even get a vote.
+But because right now, one senator’s concerns over unrelated issues — like reversing federal law against marijuana — we can’t even get a vote.

 “It may never resolve itself,” said U.S. Sen. Chuck Grassley, R-Iowa, who chairs the committee in charge of getting these nominees to the floor.
 The move could lead to the prevention of 20 other candidates who are in queue for jobs with the U.S. Marshals and Attorney General’s office.